GatherPress/gatherpress/docs/developer/blocks/slot-fills/README.md

 All slots will be rendered into the `PluginDocumentSettingPanel` imported from the `@wordpress/editor` package.
 This panel is shown in the document sidebar for the event and venue post types [in both the post and site editor][devnote].

+## Fills by GatherPress

+- `VenuePluginFill` loads the `VenuePluginDocumentSettings` slot into the `EventPluginDocumentSettings` slot, so that venue changes can be made from within an event context.

 ## Add or remove UI elemnts